What should I be teaching?

 This post contains affiliate links.
 See our complete disclosure here.

 But, I’m still worried…

 I get that.
 I’m a worrier and planner, too.
-It can be reassuring to have some sort of guide to loosely follow so you can feel that your child is on the right track.
+It can be reassuring to have some sort of guide to loosely follow so you can feel like your child is on the right track.
 Having a guide to follow can help you determine if your expectations are reasonable and age appropriate.
 Knowing what is typically expected at a certain age or grade level can also help you pinpoint problem areas that you may need to focus more time on.
 Fortunately, there are many resources available that you can use as a guide.
+Below, are some favorites:

 World Book’s Typical Course of Study